Archdiocese of Miami: Health

 Catholic Health Services operates 26 facilities in Broward and Miami-Dade Counties for the archdiocese.
-These included HCA Florida Mercy Hospital in Miami and Holy Cross Hospital in Ft.
+These included HCA Florida Mercy Hospital in Miami and Holy Cross Health in Ft.
 Lauderdale.

 Catholic Hospice is a partnership between the archdiocese and Mercy Hospital.
 It provides end of life care to terminally ill patients and their families in Miami-Dade and Monroe counties.